 You can see where this is going, right?

 One summer, I realized I had lazily failed to engage in my weekend battle with the goddam wisteria, and in the result it was vigorously pursuing a new plan of conquest.
 It was probing with green inter-twined tendrils towards all points of the compass.
-It was fixing to conquer.
 Another few days, and the neighborhood would be secured, and from there, who knew?
 Maybe, in a couple of years, Toronto would be a monoculture.
 Wisteriaville – No!
 The Floral Vine’s Popular Plant Republic of WisteriaLand!
 Yeah!
 It was within the thing’s grasp.
 It could smell victory.
 The awful primate overlords would be sent packing, and a new age of photosynthetic supremacy was just around the corner.

 I looked out my back window, balefully, perceiving the onslaught in the way the Germans must have recognized what was happening at Normandy, and then the solution occurred to me.
 I ran to the basement.
 I found the combat tomahawk.
 I rushed out to the foot of the trellis and began hacking a four-inch gap in the trunk of the infernal vine, right where it emerged from the soil and began its climb up the trellis.
 Die!!!!
 Die, Hellish plant!!!
 I smite thee!!
 I was out of my mind with rage.
 I practically screamed the power of Christ compels you!